RagnarGrootKoerkamp/BAPCtools/doc/validation.md

 ```

 In particular, note the flags `case_sensitive` and `space_change_sensitive`,
-which allows an output validator to be less lenient about the format of `.ans` files than about submission output.
+which allows an output validator to be more strict about the format of `.ans` files than about submission output.

 ## Output validation